uOttawaGDC/Platformer/README.md

 # Platformer

 uOttawa game dev club project.

+# how to run

 Open "PlatformerBuild" folder in unity to run the working build of the game

 ![](./screenshot.png)